-When an applicant is accepted as sperm donor, he may choose to be an anonymous donor or an open identity donor.
+When an applicant is accepted as sperm donor, he may choose to be an open donor or a non-contact donor (also called anonymous donor).

-At European Sperm Bank we call anonymous donors non-contact donors, as Danish law states, that if we know the donor's blood type and education, he is not legally anonymous.
+At European Sperm Bank, we call anonymous donors non-contact donors, as a donor is not legally anonymous under Danish law if we know the donor's education.

-For anonymous / non-contact donors, the donor cannot be contacted by the recipient or the child.
+For anonymous / non-contact donors, the donor can never be contacted by the recipient or by the child.

-Neither an anonymous / non-contact sperm donor nor an open identity sperm donor are allowed to receive information about the identity of the recipient or the child at any time.
-An anonymous / non-contact sperm donor or open identity sperm donor has no paternal rights to a child born as a result of treatment of a woman using his sperm.
-It is important to note that an open identity sperm donor, as well as an anonymous / non-contact donor, do not have any legal responsibilities for children born from their sperm.
+Neither anonymous / non-contact sperm donors nor open sperm donors are allowed to receive information about the identity of the recipient or the child at any time.
+An anonymous / non-contact sperm donor or open sperm donor has no paternal rights to a child born as a result of treatment of a woman using his sperm.
+It is important to note that open sperm donors as well as anonymous / non-contact donors do not have any legal responsibilities for children born from their sperm.